How far will one person go for family?

 Authors include some of Australia's best-selling writers alongside emerging new talent.

-Includes Lea Scott's story 'The One that Didn't Get Away' which is a revised version of a story that shortlisted for the UK Fish short story prize.
+Includes Lea Scott's story 'The One that Didn't Get Away' which is a revised version of a story that listed for the UK Fish short story prize.

 Fantasy stories to transport you to magical destinations, each brimming with unique twists, from sword and sorcery to unearthly tales and legends.
 Not your usual unicorn.